LogtalkDotOrg/logtalk.org/_pages/testing.md

 ## Testing backend Prolog compilers

-Starting with Logtalk 3.00.0-rc4, a set of unit tests for testing backend Prolog compilers for conformance with official and de facto standards is also provided.
+Starting with Logtalk 3.00.0-rc4 (released on 2014), a set of unit tests for testing backend Prolog compilers for conformance with official and de facto standards is also provided.
 You can run them by typing:

 ```shell
 $ cd $LOGTALKUSER/tests/prolog